dars180602/Sentiment-Analysis-Interface/README.md

 Deployment: Deploying the trained model to classify sentiments of new reviews.

 ## Results
-The trained model achieved an accuracy of 81.5% on the test dataset.
+The trained model Bernoulli Naive Bayes an accuracy of 81.5% on the test dataset.

 Precision 0 - 88%  |  1 - 77%